openmc-dev/openmc/docs/source/usersguide/install.rst

 .. note::

-    If py-openmc is given the +mpi variant, it is automatically passed to openmc, no need to specify explicitly.
+    If py-openmc is given the +mpi variant, it is automatically passed to openmc so there is no need to specify it explicitly.

 .. tip::